 - Be sure you’re using an air fryer safe spray oil.
 Canned aerosol sprays can actually damage the coating on the fryer basket, due to the harsh ingredients they contain.
 The safest way to spray oil in your basket is to use an oil mister/sprayer.

-- Be sure not to overcrowd the basket.
+- Don’t overcrowd the basket.
 The air has to be able to circulate around the food completely.
 If it can’t, the food won’t cook evenly.
 Since you’re only working with 2 salmon fillets here, you shouldn’t have any trouble, but if your air fryer basket is small you may need to cook each fillet separately.

 - How do you know your salmon is cooked through?
 Well, there’s 2 easy ways.
 One way is to just use an internal meat thermometer.
-For medium-rare salmon, you’ll want it to be about 120-125° Fahrenheit at its thickest point.
 Well-done salmon should be 145° Fahrenheit internally.
 The other option is to go by appearances.
 Well-done salmon will be pink and completely opaque, but rare salmon is translucent and more of a bright red.
 Images like these give an idea of what each temperature looks like.

 - If you’re concerned about overcooking your salmon, it’s better to take it out of the air fryer a little early than a little late.
 Let the salmon rest (covered with foil) and it’ll keep cooking internally.
 If your goal is a 145°F, well-done salmon, you can take it out of the air fryer when it’s 140°F inside.
 Let it rest 5 minutes, then check it again.